 Brush away the excess soil (an old paint brush works well).
 Use the spray bottle to gently water the soil and mist the plants.

 For another project idea using logs, check out my country garden party table centerpieces.
+I also love this succulent wreath by Today’s Creative Life.
+Lovely ideas for small backyard weddings or gatherings!

 My blogging friends are also sharing their own outdoor gardening ideas.
 Be sure to stop by and say “Hello”!